Is Texas a Community Property State?

 If a spouse maintains a separate property bank account throughout the marriage, a qualified community property attorney in Texas may assist in defining this as separate property.

-However, if an asset was received by a spouse as a gift or inheritance during the marriage, that asset is presumed to be the separate property of the spouse who received the gift or inheritance.
+However, if a spouse receives an asset as a gift or inheritance during the marriage, that asset is presumed to be the separate property of the spouse who received the gift or inheritance.

 Even though community property laws in Texas define inheritance, gifts, and some types of compensation from personal injury settlements as separate property, this designation may fail in some circumstances.